 In 2021, a poster was presented at Student Research Week, at Texas A&M. This included undergraduate students, who applied through the Aggie Research Program, to assist with certain aspects of our spent coffee grounds project in order to gain research experience.
 The title of this poster was "The Effect of Spent Coffee Grounds on Germination and Growth of Container Grown Specialty Crops."Germination in media_SRWposterSpring 2021

-In November, 2021, a poster will be presented at the Agronomy Society of America annual meeting in Utah.
-This poster will update the use of spent coffee grounds as a slow release fertilizer.
-It will be based on an ongoing experiment that will verify results of a previous experiment and provide additional data by extending the time span of the experiment from 60 days to 90 days.
+In November 2021, a poster was presented at the Agronomy Society of America annual meeting in Utah.
+This poster expands on the use of spent coffee grounds as a slow-release fertilizer.
+It verifies the results of a previous experiment and provides additional data by extending the time span of the experiment.
+Amanda-Incubation poster2021-Final

 Mentored undergraduate students participating in the Aggie Research Program.
 Students applied to participate in our research project to gain research experience.
 In the Fall of 2020 I mentored six students, and in the Spring of 2021, I mentored seven students.
 The students assisted with maintaining experiments and data collection.
 Two students participated in Student Research Week and presented a poster on the research they helped with.

 Gave a presentation to the Colin County Master Gardeners Association and had lunch with them.
 A number of people were very interested in my research and we exchanged emails.
 They expressed interest in seeing my final results.